What bills can be paid with a credit card?

 Keep in mind that your landlord could charge a processing fee for accepting credit card payments, and depending on your agreement, this fee may be passed down to you.
 If that’s the case, make sure to do the math to see if it’s still worth it to pay your rent with a card.

-If your landlord won’t accept cards, there are also online services, like Plastiq, that will send your payee a physical check after charging your credit card (for a fee).
+If your landlord won’t accept cards, there are also online services that will send your payee a physical check after charging your credit card (for a fee).

 Homeowners and auto insurance

 You may also be able to use your card to pay for home and auto insurance.
-Many companies have recently stopped accepting credit cards due to avoid processing fees, but it’s worth checking out.
+Many companies have recently stopped accepting credit cards in order to avoid processing fees, but it’s worth checking out.

 Bills you can’t pay for with a credit card